andresfelipemendez/anitra/readme.md

 # Anitra Engine

-A data-oriented game engine built with C99 and GLFW.
+A data-oriented game engine built with C++ 20, Imgui and GLFW.

 ## Overview

 Anitra Engine is designed with performance and flexibility in mind, utilizing data-oriented design principles to create an efficient and scalable architecture.
-Built using C99 for broad compatibility and GLFW for cross-platform window management and input handling.
+Built using C++ 20 and GLFW for cross-platform window management and input handling.

 ## Features